intento/intento-api/README.md

 In order to get a list of providers available for some intent, use `GET` requests.
 Some providers support a subset of all available inputs for an intent.
 For example, not every Machine Translation service supports Korean to Russian language pair.
 To get a list of providers that support particular inputs, specify the input data constraints in GET parameters (see below).

 In order to fulfill an intent (e.g. translate some text), use `POST` requests.
 The request is routed to a provider that supports the input data.
-In order to control the provider selection process, you may specify the bidding strategy or identifier of the particular provider to use.
+In order to control the provider selection process, you may specify a custom routing strategy (contact us at hello@inten.to to set up it for you) or identifier of the particular provider to use.

 All methods of the Intento API return JSON responses.